blankaex/blog/_posts/2019-08-26-dont-crunchyroll-your-own-translation.md

 All that being said, I'm not trying to start a revolt to make everyone OTL.
 Of course, doing an OTL is a lot more fun (and we're doing this for fun, aren't we?), but the time commitment can be daunting.
 CR TLCs have their place depending on your effort and care factors, but you don't have to settle.
 What kind of Blankaex blog would this be if I didn't give unwarranted and unsolicited advice despite having no authority on the matter?

 Think of the TLC's role not as "a spellcheck but for translations", but rather "an editor that speaks Japanese".
 Be liberal with your changes.
 I don't mean you should avoid literal translations.
 Instead, don't be afraid to make changes.
 Make as many as you feel you need to, no matter how minor, and then make a few more.
 Most importantly, be constantly asking yourself "is this how this character would say this line if they spoke English?"
 In fact, have some examples of common CR issues from an Accelerator script.

-**Repetition:**
+**Awkward repetition:**
 ```
 < Dialogue: 0,0:03:40.57,0:03:42.57,GJM_Main,,0,0,0,,Yeah, all right, all right.
 ---